Shimmi/docker-jenkins/README.md

 ![Blue Ocean](https://raw.githubusercontent.com/Shimmi/docker-jenkins/master/docs/images/blue-ocean/pipeline-activity.png "Blue Ocean")

 # Usage
-_Please refer to the [original image](https://store.docker.com/images/d55eda09-d7f0-47b0-8780-3407f2f9142c?tab=description) description for additional configuration nad usage of the Jenkins docker image._
+_Please refer to the [original image](https://store.docker.com/images/d55eda09-d7f0-47b0-8780-3407f2f9142c?tab=description) description for additional configuration and usage of the Jenkins docker image._

 ## Using `docker-compose`
 1. Clone the repo or just the `docker-compose.yml` file.
 2. Go to that folder and run `docker-compose up`.

-## Run the image
+## Using `docker run`
 You can also run the image without any cloning by using the `docker run` command.

 `docker run -d --name my_jenkins -v /your/home/jenkins_home:/var/jenkins_home -v /var/run/docker.sock:/var/run/docker.sock -p 8080:8080 shimmi/jenkins`